stephenh/stephenh.github.com/_posts/2017-11-28-given-when-then.markdown

 To me, this fulfills my gold-standard/1st principle for tests (whether unit tests or acceptance tests or what not): they should be readable by your product manager.

-Depending on the project, this can be either theoretical or very practical, e.g. one of my career highlights was sitting next to a product manager, and collaboratively writing test cases for some non-trivial business cases, with him reading and understanding the tests as I wrote them, as we worked through what the system should do.
+Depending on the project, this can be either theoretical or very practical, e.g. one of my career highlights was sitting next to a product manager and collaboratively writing test cases for some non-trivial business cases, with him reading and understanding the tests as I wrote them, as we worked through what the system should do.

 Nonetheless, even if your product manager is not going to actively read your tests, having that goal in mind is great to strive for, because it also means your fellow engineers will have incredibly readable tests to help them review and maintain the system.